 |

 Figure 2 Get a lintless rag and spray the cleaner directly into the rag.
 The spray bottle nozzle should be no more than two (2) inches away from the rag.
 As soon as you have sprayed into the rag, you can proceed to clean off the intended surface.
-This should always be the way you or your staff cleans surfaces, even if there is only one customer in the whole place. |
+This should always be the way you or your staff cleans surfaces, even if there is only one customer in the entire place. |

 |